Swapping Intra-photon entanglement to Inter-photon entanglement using linear optical devices: Entanglement swapping protocol

-Hence, using our setup we have generated a polarization-polarization entanglement between the photons `1' and `3' even when they have never interacted with each other.
+Hence, using our setup we have generated a polarization-polarization entanglement between the photons in $MZ_1$ and $MZ_3$ even when they have never interacted with each other.
 It is important to note that, both the photons contain an intra-photon path-polarization entanglement that is swapped to the inter-photon entanglement between them.
 Thus, the protocol differs from the usual swapping protocols in the literature and also from \cite{adhikari2010}.
-The same setup can also be used to create path-path and path-polarization hybrid entanglement between the two photons.
-For this, a few small changes need to be adequately incorporated in the setup.
-The same argument of swapping can be drawn by using the state given by Eq.($\ref{ent}$).
-However, we have not explicitly shown it here.